DataDog/datadog-agent/docs/cluster-agent/CUSTOM_METRICS_PROVIDER.md

 ### Preliminary disclaimer

-Autoscaling over External Metrics does not require the Node Agent to be running, you just need the metrics to be available in your Datadog account.
+Autoscaling over External Metrics does not require the Node Agent to be running, you only need the metrics to be available in your Datadog account.
 Nevertheless, for this walkthrough, we autoscale an NGINX Deployment based off of NGINX metrics, collected by a Node Agent.

 If you want to proceed further, we are assuming that:
 1. You have Node Agents running (ideally from a DaemonSet) with the Autodiscovery process enabled and functional.